JuliaWaveScattering/EffectiveWaves.jl/docs/src/manual/pair-correlation.md

 # Pair correlation

 In the previous example there was no mention on how the particles are distributed.
+This can be specified by choosing a pair correlation, and when no pair correlation is specified, the default is to assume that particles are uncorrelated, except they can not overlap.

-This can be specified by choosing a pair correlation.
-Choosing the particle distribution only affects the effective wavenumbers and wavemodes, see refs...
+Choosing the particle distribution only affects the effective wavenumbers and wavemodes, see references [1,2]

 ## Percus-Yevick